CompSciOrBust/N-Xplorer/README.md

 Left stick to move

+### Settings
+Up / Down to move up and down the list

+A to select item

 ## Credits
 LibNX and DevkitPro for making the toolchain.

 [Spitzfire](https://www.youtube.com/channel/UCk9dDQHBmmE3Jy-Xv-tLfeg) for the original logo which I modified.

+Nichole Mattera / AtlasNX for making [the INI parser library](https://github.com/AtlasNX/SimpleIniParser) I am using.

+[WerWolv](https://github.com/WerWolv) for showing me how to mount save files in Horizon.

+XorTroll for [Goldleaf](https://github.com/XorTroll/Goldleaf) which I took some of the updater code from.

+nlohmann for making [the JSON library](https://github.com/nlohmann/json) I am using.

 Everyone in the Team AtlasNX dev chat for general help in this and other projects.